Talma18/AIME-2024-UKB/readme.md

-Repository for the paper "Multimorbidity-boosted Patient Stratification Using Biobank-scale Representations from Modular Transformers".
+Repository for the paper "Biobank-scale Unified Representations by Modular Transformers: a novel stratification of treatment-resistant depression".

 # How to use